-Charities that did not participate in the CFC in the prior year, or are new to a federation, will have to submit a full application.
+Charities that did not participate in the CFC in the prior year will have to submit a full application.

 OPM has not yet announced which charities will be required to submit a full versus a partial application for the 2017 CFC.
 OPM has indicated it will release this information soon.